jgeumlek/MoltenGamepad/documentation/profiles.md

     wm2.wm_a = start

-Would set `wm2` to emit a start button event when its "a" button is pressed, while `wm1` would still send a primary event.
+Would set `wm2` to emit a start button event when its "a" button is pressed, while `wm1`'s profile would be unmodified.

+An event's mapping can be cleared by setting it to `nothing`.

+    wiimote.wm_a = nothing

 ###Listing Profiles

     print profiles

 will list all profiles currently in use.
-At the moment, this will simply be a list of all drivers and their devices.
+At the moment, this will simply be a list of all drivers and their devices, plus the special gamepad profile.

     print profiles <profile name>